Bolsonaro summons ambassadors to attack electronic voting machines

 They say, however, that it was equally unusual that they were summoned by the TSE to a hearing on the elections in May.
 Because they went to meet Fachin, members of the European Union (EU) say they now feel compelled to heed Bolsonaro’s call.

-On that occasion, 68 diplomats appeared in the Electoral Court and heard from Fachin that “populist pitches” by political leaders in Latin America generate “flight accusations of fraud, which lead to weeks of political instability in the post-election period”.
+On that occasion, 68 diplomats attended the Electoral Court and were told by Fachin that “populist pitches” by political leaders in Latin America generate “frivolous accusations of fraud, which lead to weeks of political instability in the post-election period”.
 Bolsonaro accused the minister of usurping executive functions and meddling in international relations.
-The president accused Fachin of “rape of democracy”.
+The president accused Fachin of “democracy rape”.

-The diplomats expect to attend a PowerPoint presentation, like others that the Presidency and the Ministry of Defense have already presented, with alleged threats to the electronic voting system.
-The Planalto offensive in the field of foreign policy coincides with the increase in public pressure from the Armed Forces for changes in the process of monitoring the elections, with the inclusion of an integrity test in the polling stations, on October 2nd, which uses a second test ballots and paper ballots, defined by the military as a “parallel voting” process.
+The diplomats are expecting to attend a PowerPoint presentation, like others that the Presidency and the Ministry of Defense have already presented, with supposed threats to the electronic voting system.
+The Planalto offensive in the area of foreign policy coincides with the increase in public pressure from the Armed Forces for changes in the process of monitoring the elections, with the inclusion of an integrity test in the polling stations, on October 2nd, which uses a second test urn and paper ballots, defined by the military as a “parallel voting” process.

 According to two European ambassadors, the meeting will serve to listen to Bolsonaro’s arguments, including to inform their respective governments about his plans.
-“We have heard the arguments on one side and now we are going to listen to the arguments on the other side”, justified an ambassador, on condition of anonymity.
+“We’ve heard the arguments on one side and now we’re going to hear the arguments on the other,” justified an ambassador, speaking on condition of anonymity.